Examples Of Bad Website Design: Key Highlights

 What Makes A Bad Website Design?

-There are a number of common mistakes that businesses make when it comes to web design, including:
+There are several common mistakes that businesses make, including:

 1. Slow Loading Speed